jeremymarch/hoplitekb-chrome-ext/README.md

 Hoplite Polytonic Greek Keyboard -- Chrome Browser Extension

 Very much beta.
-It will let you type polytonic Greek and also automatically changes the font of all <&lt;NPUT> and <TEXTAREA> elements to New Athena Unicode.
+It will let you type polytonic Greek and also automatically changes the font of all INPUT and TEXTAREA elements to New Athena Unicode.

 Installation:
 1. Download this repo